-- Research companies that are registered fair trade.
+- Supporting fair trade companies.
 Knowing which companies to support makes mindful consumption much easier.
-There are fair trade companies in every kind of industry, from food to household goods and clothing
+There are fair trade companies in every industry, from food , household goods and clothing.

 - Get involved in your local fair trade community.
-There are thousands of fair trade organizations over the world, by getting involved to keep up to date on the latest fair trade companies and facts.
+There are thousands of fair trade organizations over the world – being involved to keeps you up to date on the latest fair trade companies and initiatives.